 Baseline Comparisons We compare SDI against a range of state-of-the-art methods, including both classic and neural network-based approaches.
 Specifically, we consider DAG-no-tears (Zheng et al., 2018), DAG-GNN (Yu et al., 2019), ICP (Peters et al., 2016), non-linear ICP (Heinze-Deml et al., 2018b), and (Eaton & Murphy, 2007b).
 Our comparison encompasses both synthetic and naturalistic data.
 DAG-no-tears and DAG-GNN are neural network-based causal discovery methods and can only handle observational data.
 On the other hand, ICP, non-linear ICP, and Eaton & Murphy (2007b) are designed for interventional data.
 Notably, Eaton & Murphy (2007b) addresses uncertain interventions, while ICP and non-linear ICP handle unknown interventions.
 However, none of these methods attempt to predict the intervention.
-All methods are provided with both observational and interventional data, in which case only observational data is provided.
+All methods are provided with both observational and interventional data, in which is identical to the data given to SDI, except for the methods that solely handle observational data, in which case only observational data is provided.